stelzo/ros-dev-setup/rust/README.md

 ```

 > [!NOTE]
-> Use `--break-system-package` if you are not using a virtual environment.
+> Use `--break-system-packages` if you are not using a virtual environment.

 ```zsh
 cargo binstall cargo-ament-build